u235axe/FeOFu/1_Languages.md

 - Generics is still lacking compared to C++ templates. (no cimpiler time integer arithmetic for at least 2019-2020)
 - Writing SIMD code is so-so.
-- Bad compiler performance.
+- Slow compiler.
 - IDE support is not as good as C++, and besides the IDEA plugin nothing works out of the box.
 - Certain syntax elements mean totally different things compared to mainstream languages.
 - Ownership and borrowing is hard to understand for an average programmer.

 ### Good parts

-- Great performance.
+- Compiled code perfroms great.
 - Type inference.
 - Great macros.
 - Interopability with C and C++ code.